Skip to content

 Dynamic Ingest Routing

-The Hydrolix cluster ingest system respects these headers and query parameters on requests arriving to the default ingest endpoint and will route the traffic to the appropriate intake-head pool using rules and priority and rules length priority if necessary.
+The Hydrolix cluster routes traffic to the appropriate intake-head pool using rules and priority and rules length priority for tie-breaking.

 If no headers or query parameters match, the default intake-head pool will process the incoming request.